rivasbolinga/school-library/README.md

 ### Key Features <a name="key-features"></a>

 For this app the users can chose between 7 options in the command:
-- List all books.
+1 - List all books.
-- List all people.
+2 - List all people.
-- Create a person (teacher or student, not a plain Person).
+3 - Create a person (teacher or student, not a plain Person).
-- Create a book.
+4 - Create a book.
-- Create a rental.
+5 - Create a rental.
-- List all rentals for a given person id.
+6 - List all rentals for a given person id.
-- Exit app.
+7 - Exit app.

+We have also done some improvements as part of a collaborative session:
 - Refactored the code using DRY, KISS and YAGNI and SOLID principles.
 - Preserve data in json files.
 - Refactored respective methods for listing data from json files.
-- Created new methods for saving data, loading data and dsiplaying preserved data from json files.
+- Created new methods for saving data, loading data and displaying preserved data from json files.
+- Test all the classes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>